 09 Dec It’s Time To COPE Your Tax Records

 The upcoming tax season is rapidly approaching.
 Despite the shifts in Washington D.C. (and possible updates to the Internal Revenue Code), managing your tax records throughout the year is a best practice.
-Consider the below action-items as you deal effectively with your tax records:
+Consider the below action items as you deal effectively with your tax records:

 The above list is a starting point for your bookkeeping journey.
 Have a strategy and work toward the goal of zero compliance gaps.
-Use bookkeeping as a tool to assess your tax (and financial) situation and plot a course for where you want to go.
+Use bookkeeping to assess your tax (and financial) situation and plot a course for where you want to go.
 Remember, the United States Department of Treasury Internal Revenue Service expects taxpayers to pay only the taxes they owe.